-1750 Studies in Literature (2 sh)
+1750 Studies in Literature (2 sh) ◆

 Reading and analysis of the major forms of literary expression.
 This course is designed to acquaint the student with principles of aesthetic criticism applied to significant works of world literature.
-Meets Literature G.E. requirement for B.A. and helps meet Humanities and Fine Arts G.E. requirement for B.G.S.

-1850 Introduction to the Bible (4 sh)
+1850 Introduction to the Bible (4 sh) ◆

 An introductory survey of the history and theology of the Biblical narrative as it informs Christian faith today.
 Particular emphasis on the theological unity of the Bible's message.
-Meets Biblical Studies G.E. requirement for B.A. and B.G.S. or helps meet the Humanities and Fine Arts G.E. requirement for a B.G.S.